plusemon/property_management/README.md

-## Laravel Property Management System
+## Property Management System Using Laravel 7